Coneriys/apache4/docs/content/reference/install-configuration/providers/hashicorp/nomad.md

 # ...
 ```

-??? info "Default rule and Traefik service"
+??? info "Default rule and apache4 service"

-    The exposure of the Traefik container, combined with the default rule mechanism,
+    The exposure of the apache4 container, combined with the default rule mechanism,
     can lead to create a router targeting itself in a loop.
     In this case, to prevent an infinite loop,
-    Traefik adds an internal middleware to refuse the request if it comes from the same router.
+    apache4 adds an internal middleware to refuse the request if it comes from the same router.

 ### `constraints`

-The `constraints` option can be set to an expression that Traefik matches against the service tags to determine whether
+The `constraints` option can be set to an expression that apache4 matches against the service tags to determine whether
 to create any route for that service.
 If none of the service tags match the expression, no route for that service is
 created.
 If the expression is empty, all detected services are included.